Zachatoo/zach-young-dot-dev-content/blog/obsidian-quick-capture.md

 ## Obsidian inbox plugin

 I created a plugin for Obsidian called "Inbox" that will notify you when there's new information to process in your note that you're sending quick captures to.
-You can find installation instructions [here](https://github.com/Zachatoo/obsidian-inbox#readme).
+You can install it [here](obsidian://show-plugin?id=obsidian-git).
 The plugin includes a walkthrough that will help you setup the settings properly.